pbking1/Random-Forest/README.md

 Random-Forest
 =============

-Parallelization of the machine learning algorithm.
+Parallelization of the machine learning algorithm.</br>
 Well..The mathematical and logical stuff is exactly the grasping ideas under the hood!

 ##Implementation Steps